T. Ganner Photography Blogs of 2018:

 September 22, 2017 … This blog rightly deserves to be Part III of our Aleutian “road” trip, but it is in every respect a piece well suited to each Alaska autumn season and relates to so many of our journeys’ return legs.
 I recently felt compelled to give this season a stand-alone status.
 Please enjoy the color along the way.
-I have decided to include dates and basic settings on each of the photos.

 September 11, 2017 … This is the second of a two part series on our “road-trip” along the Aleutian Islands.
 This trip will take us down the first stretch of the Aleutian Islands, as far as the Tustemena will take us, through Chignik, Cold Bay, Izembek to Dutch Harbor.
 Then we head back to Kodiak for an extended stay.

 August 20, 2017 … This blog is the first of two parts, wherein I share the tale of camping with brown bears in Katmai National Park.
 The second installment of this blog will see us continuing out the Aleutian Island chain to Dutch Harbor, then to Kodiak. […]

 August 5, 2017 …This blog will allow me to share my concerns about the quality of the tourism experience in Southeast Alaska and the possible compromise of that experience.
 I have worked as a tour guide in Haines Alaska for the past eight years.
 It is a job that I have embraced and cherished.
 My interaction with visitors has encouraged my personal growth, generated friendships that have transcended the brief time we share in the course […]